 Literature Wales and Rufus Mufasa

-The ArtWorks Fellowship will develop Rufus’s skills, raise her profile through contacts with publishing, and connect her internationally with other hip hop educators and producers in both New York and Canada.
-Her aim is to strengthen the status of alternative education in Wales.
-Literature Wales will nurture and celebrate the creativity of artists and participants.
+The ArtWorks Fellowship developed Rufus’s skills, raised her profile through contacts with publishing, and connected her internationally with other hip hop educators and producers in both New York and Canada.
+Her aim was to strengthen the status of alternative education in Wales.
+Literature Wales nurtures and celebrates the creativity of artists and participants.
 We want to support those who want to make change in their local communities and those leading the way on pioneering initiatives.

-The Barbican Fellowship Programme will help support Literature Wales and Rufus Mufasa to develop a new collaborative project through educational engagement via Hip Hop and spoken word with young people.
-The model will further explore and develop our current partnership with Urban Word New York, an organisation that specialises pre-emptive education through the use of hip hop and spoken word, and build upon the inaugural Slam Cymru project funded by the Garfield Weston Foundation.
+The Barbican Fellowship Programme helped support Literature Wales and Rufus Mufasa to develop a new collaborative project through educational engagement via Hip Hop and spoken word with young people.
+The model further explored and developed our partnership with Urban Word New York, an organisation that specialises pre-emptive education through the use of hip hop and spoken word, and built upon the inaugural Slam Cymru project funded by the Garfield Weston Foundation.

 “I am excited to have been awarded the fellowship, and that my work and vision has been appreciated and accepted.
 I am looking forward to the exciting, culturally creative, musically magical year ahead, nurtured by Barbican and Literature Wales.
 Thank you.” – Rufus Mufasa